-Figure 1-16: Drop-in Battery Holder for 'D' Cell Batteries
+Figure 2-12: Drop-in Battery Holder for 'D' Cell Batteries

-Figure 1-17: A21-1000 Battery Pack
+Figure 2-13: A21-1000 Battery Pack

-Both battery styles deliver approximately the same power, a nominal voltage of 31.5 VDC.
 The instrument can perform pump and valve operations while the system voltage is above 18 VDC.
 When the system voltage drops below 18 VDC, the instrument will enter low power sleep mode, and when awake, only limited functions will be available at the Main Menu.